 For many homeowners renewing a home insurance policy feels like a waste of money.
 Considering the variety of other bills you may have as a homeowner it is no small wonder people look to cut costs wherever they can.

-However, you may want to understand the true cost of allowing your existing home insurance policy to renew without review, or shopping around solely for the lowest-priced policy.
+However, you may want to understand the true cost of allowing your existing home insurance policy to renew without reviewing or shopping around solely for the lowest-priced policy.

 For example, if your home is valued at £200,000 and experienced water damage costing £20,000 to fix, you would need your home insurance sums insured at the correct value to claim the full amount.
 In this case, if your home were underinsured by half, that would leave you £10,000 out of pocket.